-March in the Garden
+March in the Garden - plants for March

 Jobs / Tips

-Go on - buy a packet or two and sow them.
 They do well in a large container with some canes pushed in and tied together at the top into a wigwam arrangement.

 Lift and divide summer flowering perennials.
 Get free plants to spread around the garden or your friends and neighbours in the process.
 They should be fairly easy to dig up with a fork as there won't be many fine roots yet.
-Pull them apart gently but firmly so that the plant divided at its weakest point/s, pull rather than cut.
+Pull them apart gently but firmly so that the plant divides at its weakest point/s, pull rather than cut.